Claim: Attempt to rid home of bedbugs results in fire that razes apartment building.

 In January 2011, a man attempting to kill bedbugs with rubbing alcohol while smoking a cigarette started a fire in his Mount Carmel, Ohio, apartment.
 In that instance, property damage amounted to only about $600 (the home’s couch and carpet), with the unthinking householder having to be treated at a local hospital for burns to his hands.

 Even the experts can sometimes get it wrong.
-In May 2011, a two-family home in Cincinnati was destroyed after a heater being used by an exterminator to destroy bedbugs (by raising the home's temperature to 135 degrees) set a carpet on fire, resulting in a blaze that burned down the house.
+In May 2011, a two-family home in Cincinnati was destroyed after a heater being used by an exterminator to destroy bedbugs (by raising the home’s temperature to

 The best remedy is to not bring bedbugs into your home from other sites in the first place.
 Our “Fashion Bug” article details a number of ways to avoid bringing them home with you, including subjecting second-hand apparel to a lengthy session in the clothes dryer.